 The Relocation Team prepares the alternate relocation point for the continuity of the Agency’s mission-essential operations.

-The Emergency Coordinating Officer provides daily updates to the Board Chair, OEL and the State of Florida Emergency Operations Center State Watch (850)-815-4000 regarding COOP activation and operations.
+The Emergency Coordinating Officer provides daily updates to the Board Chair, DEL and the State of Florida Emergency Operations Center State Watch (850)-815-4000 regarding COOP activation and operations.

-OEL will notify staff at the state level of the alternate mail service location and the ELCFV will notify the local mail delivery system of the relocation and provide mail routing instructions as appropriate.
+DEL will notify staff at the state level of the alternate mail service location and the ELCFV will notify the local mail delivery system of the relocation and provide mail routing instructions as appropriate.

 m.
 If appropriate, the Director of Community Partnerships will prepare a public press release to inform customers of alternate provisions including new work locations, phone numbers, etc.